Willam Belli: Early life

-Willam Belli was born to Debbi Ruzic Belli in Philadelphia.
-He is from a Catholic background.
-Belli states he is of Yugoslav and Italian heritage.
+Willam Belli was born in Philadelphia to Debbi Ruzic Belli.
+Belli is from a Catholic background.
+His mother discovered he was gay when she caught him in an incestuous relationship with his male cousin when he was young.
+He is of Italian and Yugoslav heritage.
 He has an older sister, Samantha.
 He lived in Florida for middle school and high school.
 Belli's father worked at the Kennedy Space Center.
 His aunt is television director Mary Lou Belli.

-Growing up, Willam frequently illustrated dresses, to which many people assumed that he wanted to become a fashion designer, but he asserted that he designed the garments with the intent to wear them himself.
-He later worked in costume design in theatre, and, at the age of 13, he was put in drag for the first time at a closing night party.
+Growing up, Belli frequently illustrated dresses, to which many people assumed that he wanted to become a fashion designer, but he asserted that he designed the garments with the intent to wear them himself.
+He later worked in costume design in theatre, and, at the age of 13, he was put in drag for the first time in Jesus Christ Superstar at a community theater.
 From there, he would dress in drag to watch performances of The Rocky Horror Show, and was paid for a drag performance for the first time at the age of 16.

 Belli was overweight when he was young but lost the extra pounds by becoming vegetarian.
 At the age of 16, he was legally emancipated from his parents.
-Belli met his husband, Bruce, at nineteen.
+Belli met his husband, Bruce, at 19.
 They were married on September 9, 2008.
+They separated in 2015.